FOR SPONSORSHIP OPPORTUNITIES AND MORE INFORMATION, CONTACT

 Sarah Hill, PhD is the Regional Vice President of Mission Integration for CHRISTUS Santa Rosa Health System and the Children's Hospital of San Antonio.
 She is an executive committee member of the Supportive Care Coalition, a coalition of 19 Catholic health systems committed to advancing palliative care.
 She is also a member of the University of Pennsylvania's Palliative and Advanced Illness Research Center's External Advisory board, the Catholic Health Association's Theology and Ethics Committee, and the Florida Catholic Conferencce of Bishop's End of Life Care Committee.
 Dr. Hill received her B.S. degree from Marquette University, her M.A. from the University of West Florida and her PhD in Health Care Ethics from St. Louis University.
 Dr. Hill has delivered presentations including keynote addresses on ethics and palliative care at various national and regional events including the Catholic Health Association Annual Assembly, the Center to Advance Palliative Care annual assembly, the American Society on Aging, and the Supportive Care Congress and has written articles and a book chapter on ethics and palliative care.

-Dr. Monlezun is Professor of Bioethics at the Italian Pontifical Athenaeum Regina Apostolorum and Mexican Universidad Anáhuac, Chief Data Scientist at Global System Analytics & Structures, Senior Data Scientist & Biostatistician for the University of Texas MD Anderson Cancer Center Cardiac Catherization Lab and UT-Houston Division of Cardiovascular Medicine, Research Scholar for the United Nations/UNESCO Chair in Bioethics & Human Rights, and Principal Investigator for over 30 biomedical randomized and cohort trials.
+Dominique J. Monlezun, MD, PhD, PhD, MPH, is Professor of Bioethics at the Italian Pontifical Athenaeum Regina Apostolorum and Mexican Universidad Anáhuac, Professor (Adjunct Asst.) of Cardiology at UT MD Anderson Cancer Center and UT-Houston McGovern Medical School, Chief Data Scientist at Global System Analytics & Structures, Research Scholar for the UNESCO Chair in Bioethics & Human Rights, and Principal Investigator and Senior Data Scientist for over 50 biomedical randomized and cohort trials.
 He is a member of the American College of Physicians and AΩA Honor Medical Society.
-Dr. Monlezun received his MD from Tulane University School of Medicine, his first PhD in Global Health Management & Policy and MPH in Global Health Systems & Development from Tulane University School of Public Health, and his second PhD in Bioethics from Regina Apostolorum.
-Dr. Monlezun has authored over 250 peer-reviewed manuscripts and conference presentations in addition to three books (including the first textbooks separately on AI global bioethics and Thomistic-Aristotelian personalist ethics and political philosophy) and teaches medicine, public health, data science, and bioethics for graduate students on 4 continents
+Dr. Monlezun received his MD from Tulane University School of Medicine, his first AI-focused PhD in Global Health Management & Policy from Tulane University School of Public Health, and his second PhD in Bioethics from Regina Apostolorum.
+Dr. Monlezun has co-authored nearly 400 peer-reviewed manuscripts, conference presentations, and book chapters in addition to the first four comprehensive books on AI-driven human rights and equity in global bioethics, multicultural metaphysics, healthcare system management, and global public health, while practicing and teaching medicine, public health, data science, and ethics for graduate students on 4 continents.

 Father Philip G. Bochanski, MDiv, MA is a Catholic priest of the Archdiocese of Philadelphia and Executive Director of Courage International.
 He is a member of the Catholic Medical Association.
 Father Bochanski received the degrees of Master of Divinity and Master of Arts in Theology from Saint Charles Borromeo Seminary, Overbrook, in Wynnewood, Pennsylvania.
 Father Bochanski has more than twenty-two years’ experience in pastoral care, including parish, nursing home and hospital settings, as well as 11 years as chaplain for the Courage apostolate, which provides pastoral support for people who experience same-sex attractions and desire to live a chaste life.
 He is the author of numerous talks, articles and book chapters on pastoral care, including the chapter “Pastoral Care of the Sick and Dying” in Catholic Witness in Health Care: Practicing Medicine in Truth and Love” (Travaline & Mitchell, eds., CUA Press, 2016).